 The Trustees review the reserve levels of the Academy annually.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
 The Trustees take into consideration the future plans of the Academy, the uncertainty over future income streams and other key risks identified during the risk review.
-The Trustees have reviewed the Academy's future plans and have set designated reserves of £130,100, the majority of which is reserved as follows:
+The Trustees have reviewed the Academy's future plans and have set designated reserves of £73,306 as: